xavicrono/retroarch-clover-extra/core_modules_extra/caprice32.hmod/readme.txt

  -  runs "cap32" core

  Core by libretro
- Module suggested and provided by 1lokolo1/nesito Hakchi module system by madmonkey
+ Module compiled and fixed by D_Skywalk, suggested and provided by 1lokolo1/nesito Hakchi module system by madmonkey
  NES Mini shell integration by Cluster
  (c) 2016-2017